quangthangisme/tp/docs/UserGuide.md

 * `CONTACT_INDEX/INDICES` refers to the index(es) of the contacts previously logged for that event, as shown in event info.

 * You can unlog multiple contacts at once by listing their indices.

+* You cannot unlog a contact that is already unlogged

 **Important:** EVENT_INDEX must be a positive integer.